Security

 There is no HTTP path on the production domain; an HTTP request lands a 308 to HTTPS before any route logic runs.

 Every API route runs an authentication check.
-Every project-scoped route additionally checks that the user is a member of the project the request is about.
+Every engagement-scoped route additionally checks that the user is a member of the engagement the request is about.
 Super-admin reads (used for support) require a separate gate and are logged.

-Access to a Nebula-managed agreement is bounded by membership of the project that owns it.
+Access to a Nebula-managed agreement is bounded by membership of the engagement that owns it.
 Counterparty access flows through invitation; revoking access removes future visibility immediately and is recorded in the audit trail.

-Single sign-on, SCIM provisioning, and per-user clearance enforcement on classified content are not yet available.
-The clearance metadata is recorded on every commitment that is classified; per-user gating is the next step and is buyer-driven.
+Single sign-on, SCIM provisioning, and per-user clearance enforcement on classified content are delivered per engagement.
+The clearance metadata is already recorded on every commitment that is classified, so enforcement deploys onto data that is in place from day one.

 Two trails.
 Both queryable.

-Every API request is recorded to an access log: who called, what route, what status, when, with the IP address hashed (raw IP is never stored).
+Every API request is recorded to an access log: who called, what route and method, when, and whether access was granted, with the IP address hashed (raw IP is never stored).
 The access log retains for ninety days.

 Every state change on every agreement is recorded to an activity log: which item, what changed, who changed it, when, and (where applicable) the chain anchor that proves it.
 The activity log retains indefinitely; that's the audit trail you export when your auditor or counterparty asks.